-- a hospitality business, where the interruptible load was a chiller unit in a beer cellar; and - an office, where the interruptible load was an immersion heater (unfortunately, the data collected displayed irregularities that meant it could not be robustly analysed).
+- A hospitality business, where the interruptible load was a chiller unit in a beer cellar; and - · An office, where the interruptible load was an immersion heater (unfortunately, the data collected displayed irregularities that meant it could not be robustly analysed)

 Both of these types of load involved thermal processes (cooling or heating) which store energy.
-Intuitively, they were therefore well suited to load interruption.
+They were therefore well suited to load interruption.

-Data was only usable from the cellar chiller.
-The chiller unit was automatically switched off every day during the super peak hours (4pm - 8pm), unless the hospitality business chose to override this signal.
+The chiller unit was automatically switched off every day during the super peak hours (4pm to 8pm), unless the hospitality business chose to override this signal.
 It is evident from the monitoring that the DSR generally worked: load during the 4pm-8pm window is almost always zero.
 Closer examination of the data reveals that there were only three occasions on which the business owner used the override and ran the chiller.
 Two of these occurred within the first week, and one on the final day.
 They could therefore represent technical issues in setting up the timer.
 Absolutely no usage of the chiller occurred in the intervening 214 days, despite the increasing temperatures in summer.
-Although we can't be sure of the temperature of beer, this is evidence that the owner was satisfied with the temperatures achieved.
+Although we can't be sure of the temperature of beer, this is evidence that the owner was satisfied with the temperatures achieved